A-raj468/Rust-Tutorial/01_introduction/README.md

 Rust is a multi-paradigm, general-purpose programming language that emphasizes performance, type safety, and concurrency.
 It is a statically and strongly typed language.

+In this tutorial, we shall learn how to install Rust and write our first program `hello_world.rs`.

 ## Table of Content

 -   [Introduction](#introduction)